frenetic-lang/tutorials/03-OxFirewall.md

 frames.
 The easiest way to examine packet headers is to then use the [header accessor functions] in the packet library.

+>> TODO(Arjun): Frame type or DL type? confusing name?
 You need to know that the
-The frame type for IP packets
+frame type for IP packets
 is 0x800 (`Packet.dlTyp pk = 0x800`) and the protocol number for ICMP is 1
 (`Packet.nwProto pk = 1`).